 When listing your passion for traveling on your resume, be as specific as possible.
 Simply writing "traveling" isn’t enough.
 Instead, highlight the purpose of your travels or the places you’re most interested in.
 For example:

-Hobbies & interests with Enhancv’s custom sections
+Hobbies & interests with enhancv’s custom sections

 Now, let's dive into Enhancv's special sections that are perfect for listing your interests and hobbies.
 The choice of which section to use depends on: